pangeo-forge/pangeo-forge-recipes/docs/index.md

 Pangeo Forge is a community run effort with a variety of roles:

-- **Recipe contributors** — contributors who write recipes to define the data conversions.
+- **Recipe developers** — Data engineers and enthusiasts who write recipes to define the data conversions.
 This can be anyone with a desire to create analysis ready cloud-optimized (ARCO) data.
-To get involved, see {doc}
-`pangeo_forge_cloud/recipe_contribution`.
+Explore {doc}`user_guide/index` for more on this role.
+- **Data users** - Analysts, scientists, and domain experts who use the ARCO data produced by Pangeo Forge in their work and research.
-- **Pangeo Forge developers** - scientists and software developers who maintain and enhance the open-source code base which makes Pangeo Forge run.
-See {doc}`development`.
+- **Tooling developers** - Scientists and software developers who maintain and enhance the open-source code base which makes Pangeo Forge run.
+See {doc}`development` for more.

 ## Site Contents